shergillmanav19/Space-Explorer/README.md

 * The explore tab contains random images that a user might add to their liked pictures
 * Liked pictures tab contains user's liked photos.
 * Everytime explore is refreshed, user see's completly random images from the NASA's API.
+* User is able to unlike any picture they don't like in their liked picture; thus, removing it from the page.
+* Unlike all button helps to remove all liked pictures from the page.

 ### Improvements to be made